 Attracting the right people and developing them to achieve organizational goals are critical functions for all types and sizes of organizations.
-This course constitutes part one of three elective courses for students who wish to achieve the CPHR designation upon fulfilment of their MBA requirements.
-The focus of this course is Human Resource Management (HRM) cycle of employer branding, recruitment, selection, training, performance management, and internal career planning.
+This course constitutes part of three elective courses offered for students wishing to achieve their CPHR designation upon fulfilment of their MBA requirements.
+The focus of this course is on the Human Resource Management (HRM) cycle of employer branding, recruitment, selection, training, performance management and internal career planning.
 Students also explore the special needs of remote working (Nomad).
 Students are exposed to HRIS relating to performance management.